 Lion Capital found a buyer.
-On December 19, 2014, Thai Union, the parent company of competitor Chicken of the Sea, announced it had reached an agreement to acquire Bumble Bee from Lion Capital for USD 1.5 billion.31 In press releases, Thai Union announced that it planned to raise USD 400 million through the issuance of new shares in order to finance the transaction.
-Together, the combination of Chicken of the Sea and Bumble Bee would have captured approximately 40% of the market and have only one remaining significant competitor: StarKist.32 But, before the deal could be consummated, the two companies needed to convince competition authorities around the world to approve the transaction, which would be especially difficult given the size of the transaction and the two brands' respective shares of the market.33 Indeed, it was not long before the deal raised antitrust eyebrows.
+On December 19, 2014, Thai Union, the parent company of competitor Chicken of the Sea, announced it had reached an agreement to acquire Bumble Bee from Lion Capital for US\$1.5 billion.
+In press releases, Thai Union announced that it planned to raise US\$400 million through the issuance of new shares in order to finance the transaction.
+Together, the combination of Chicken of the Sea and Bumble Bee would have captured approximately 40% of the market and have only one remaining significant competitor: StarKist.
+But, before the deal could be consummated, the two companies needed to convince competition authorities around the world to approve the transaction, which would be especially difficult given the size of the transaction and the two brands' respective shares of the market.
+Indeed, it was not long before the deal raised antitrust eyebrows.

-As part of its investigation of the proposed transaction, the Antitrust Division (the "Division") of the United States Department of Justice (the "DOJ") issued a Second Request (see below definition), seeking various documents relating to, among other topics, competition in the marketplace.
+As part of its investigation of the proposed transaction, the Antitrust Division (the Division) of the US Department of Justice (DOJ) issued a Second Request (see below definition), seeking various documents relating to, among other topics, competition in the marketplace.
 Those documents became the eventual downfall of the deal and led to much more.